 Symi

 Symi is a small Greek island 12 kilometers from Rhodes.
 The island is one of the most picturesque parts of Greece.
-The city of Symi is located in the north of the island and is divided into two parts: in Ano Symi (higher part that is also called ‘the village’) and Gialos (the city on the harbor).
+The city of Symi is located in the north of the island and is divided into two parts: in Ano Symi (the higher part that is also called ‘the village’) and Gialos (the city on the harbor).

 According to Homer, Symi participated in the Trojan War with three ships.
-In the period after 1373 the island was very prosperous, partly due to the Johannieters who then occupied the island.
+In the period after 1373, the island was very prosperous, partly due to the Johannieters, who then occupied the island.